Fraport buys U.S. airport retail business

-BERLIN German airport operator Fraport (FRAG.DE) has bought a U.S.-based manager of retail space at four U.S. airports as it looks to boost profits from its retail operations.
+BERLIN Aug 4 German airport operator Fraport has bought a U.S.-based manager of retail space at four U.S. airports as it looks to boost profits from its retail operations.

 Fraport said on Monday it was buying AMU Holdings, which owns Airmall USA Holdings Inc.